 If you’ve become a resident by investment in Spain, you must live there for 10 years to become eligible to apply for citizenship.
 And we’re not just talking about being a resident ‘on paper.’
 You must physically reside in the country and pay taxes for the 10 preceding years if you want to become naturalized.

 Do I have to travel to Spain to apply for residence there?

 Yes.
 You will need to travel to Spain at least once to obtain your residence in the country.
 Then, you will need to visit the country at least once per year to maintain your residence.

 Will I be able to work in Spain as a resident by investment?

-Yes, Golden Visa residence in Spain gives you the right to live and work in the country.
+Yes, Golden Visa residence in Spain gives you the right to live and work in the country, no need for a separate Spain work visa.
 However, you won’t be able to work in the rest of the Schengen area.

 What are the investment options to get a Golden Visa in Spain?

 There are five investment options that you can choose from: real estate, government bonds, a bank deposit, setting up a business, or investing in shares.